 Building up to the 100th anniversary commemorations of the Representation of the People Act in 2018, young people were given the chance to work with original records from our collections on the theme of Suffrage, asking questions such as: What does suffrage mean?
 Who fought for suffrage in Britain?
 How did the government respond to those who campaigned for the vote?

-The students explored earlier historical movements for reform and democracy such as Chartism in the 19th century; delved into records related to suffragists and discovered some of the personal stories of suffragettes revealed in our documents.
-The young people were also able to debunk some of the myths surrounding the struggle for suffrage and had the opportunity to put forward their own interpretations of our records.
+The students explored earlier historical movements for reform and democracy, such as Chartism in the 19th century; delved into records related to suffragists and discovered some of the personal stories of suffragettes revealed in our documents.
+They were also able to debunk some of the myths surrounding the struggle for suffrage and had the opportunity to put forward their own interpretations of our records.

 - research the history using original documents, with support from our Education Team and record experts.